CSC370-Project/portef/README.md

 ## Note

-This program uses one year of historical data to calculate the efficient frontier, as such is not a reliable resource in its current state.
+This program uses 10 years of historical data to calculate the efficient frontier.
 Always consult with a financial advisor before making investment decisions.